pudly/schmopera-hugo/content/articles/talking-with-singers-pene-pati.md

 "Throughout the South Pacific, opera is nonexistent.
 However culturally, nothing is written down.
 Everything is sung to the next generation.
 You sing a legend and you sing a myth.
 You have this culture of singing, yet there's no opera.
 I got into classical music in New Zealand - and I actually was tricked into it because I was playing rugby at the time and they said you can get classes off if you join the school choir.
 I loved the school choir because I had been singing my entire life.

 "As my love for music grew, I realized that Pacific people, the Polynesian cultures, are living an operatic life and they don't even know about it.
 When they explain what happened on Independence Day in 1952 in Samoa, they sing it to you.
 They don't say what happened, they actually have a song they sing to you, you learn it, and then you move on.
 The Pacific Islands have grown incredibly in the last ten years and people will understand that opera really is a part of their life.
 It's not just an art form anymore.
 They're going to see it as the way they’ve lived their entire life.

+> "I feel like _Pagliacci_ is the perfect opera for anybody who wants to get into opera."

 "I was introduced to opera because I was involved in choral music.
 I loved it.
 I was in community choirs and in the New Zealand National Choir.
 Someone convinced me to do classical singing at university.
 I thought who would do a degree in singing It would be so weird.
 I was doing science at the time.
 But I gave it a go.
 At the music class and I was the only Pacific Islander.
 I thought I was completely out of my league.
 I didn’t know any classical songs, nor any composers, not even Puccini nor Verdi.